JustSomeGuy2000/Essence-Of-Creation/README.md

 - Ryes and Shine (Essence of Creation): Obtain Rye.
 - Rye Not?
 (Ryes and Shine): Fill your inventory and offhand with stacks of Rye.
 - Aryse (Ryes and Shine): Activate a Totem of Unrying.
-- Anthropogenesis (Essence of Creation): Infuse an item or entity with Essence of Creation.
+- Anthropogenic (Essence of Creation): Infuse an item or entity with Essence of Creation.
-- Ambrosia (Anthropogenesis): Obtain a God Apple.
+- Ambrosia (Anthropogenic): Obtain a God Apple.
+- Intent of Creation (Anthropogenic): Obtain a Baleful Poppy, Baleful Snowball or Interitor Heart.
 ## Recipes
 - Rye Bale (Shapeless Crafting): Rye x9
 - Scaffold Stripper (Shaped Crafting):